-Once you have committed to teaching your students at home, how can you possibly fit in everything you need to do?
-It all starts with a life inventory and a simple outline.
-We’ll talk about how to set realistic goals based on your actual life; how to create a simple yearly overview of what you need to cover; how to schedule focused planning sessions and regular check-ups (with a look at some of the planning tools I use); and how to create a weekly routine that can help you stay relaxed and on track.
-[Focus: Parent Training, Basics, Planning, Encouragement, Audience favorite!]
+Once you have committed to teaching your students at home, what is the next step?
+A peaceful, effective homeschool begins with a vision, simple plans, and a routine for getting the right things done.
+We’ll talk about how to set appropriate academic goals; how to do simple, streamlined planning and record-keeping; how to create a simple master plan (scope and sequence) for what you need to cover each year; and how to create routines that can help you stay relaxed and on track.
+[Focus: Parent Training, Basics, Planning, Encouragement, Audience favorite]

 How to Choose and Adapt Curriculum

 A great curriculum can make learning easier, but how can you know which one to choose?
 Choosing curriculum is about more than buying books — it’s about knowing your students and their learning styles; knowing yourself and your teaching style, as well as knowing the most important things that must be taught and the primary ways that students learn.
 We’ll talk about how to work with teaching and learning styles, three skills you must teach, how to evaluate curriculum for the things that really matter, and ways to adapt almost any curriculum you buy (and what to do with the rest).
 [Focus: Parent Training, Basics, Planning, K-12, Encouragement]